alchemyEngine/VoronUsers/firmware_configurations/klipper/alch3my/README.md

 max_temp: 100
 gcode_id: C
 ```
+If you've already defined a chamber sensor, or a temperature fan linked to the chamber, make note of the full configuration section name.

 ## 2. Define the chamber glyph/icon
 Here you tell Klipper what you want the `chamber` icon to look like.
-Multiple custom glyphs/icons can be defined this way.

 Add the following section to `lcd_tweaks.cfg`:
 ```py